xmdarigo/Azure-projects/README.md

 Success.
 Returned to the Azure portal and removed the rule blocking ICMP connections.
 After some time, the packets being sent between the two VMs continued.

+Observe SSH traffic
+In Wireshark, filter traffic to view only SSH packets.
+From the windows VM, enter into the linux VM using the SSH command.
+Requires username, ip address, and password.
+Once inside, the command 'uname' will confirm access.
+Wireshark will also show the flow of packets using SSH as we interact with the command line of the Linux VM.

+Observe DHCP traffic
+In Wireshark, filter traffic to view only DHCP packets.
+Open Notepad and create the file dhcp.bat containing two commands:
+PS ipconfig /release
+PS ipconfig /renew
+This will release the IP address given, and renew it instantly.
+This has to be done through a .bat file because connection to the VM will be lost during the release phase.
+Once renewed, which happens very quickly, we can reconnect through RDP.
+Enter the command to run:
+PS .\dhcp.bat
+After logging back in, Wireshark will show the process the VM takes with the DHCP server to reobtain its IP addresses.

+Observe